agrc/supervisor/docs/api.md

 Optionally supports the `prefix` key in `email_settings`, which is a string that will be prepended to the message's subject line.
 You can use `socket.gethostname()` to include the current hostname.

-Optionally relies on the `project_name` parameter to report the client program's name and version number in the email.
+Optionally relies on the `client_name` and `client_version` parameters to report the client program's name and version number in the email.

 ### Supported MessageDetail Attributes